laurenra/yburbs/README.md

 # YBurbs website
-Simple website for fiddling and testing.
+A simple website for fiddling and testing.

 ## Run it
 You can just drop [default.html](default.html) into a Chrome browser window.
 If you run